carpentries/instructor-training/episodes/14-checkout.md

 Take a moment to review your calendar and sign up for one or more sessions to get your checkout process rolling!

-Visit the Welcome Session Etherpad: <https://pretix.carpentries.org/community-events/welcome-sessions/>
+Visit the Welcome Session Pretix sign up page: <https://pretix.carpentries.org/community-events/welcome-sessions/>

 Visit the Teaching Demonstrations Etherpad: <https://pad.carpentries.org/teaching-demos>